djs2082/RESTAPIs/readme.md

-#utility APIs
+# utility APIs
 This project contains some apis developed by me as required.These apis are as follows:
 1)Corona API

 Corona API:
     This api shows the live cases of corona in india statewise and district wise. it takes name of state and district as a part of url parameters and return live corona cases in that region.

-#Technologies
+## Technologies

     Python3
     Django Rest Framework
     Docker for Containerization

-##Installation
+## Installation

     This project is containerized using Docker.
-If you have docker-compose installed on your machine. then just a 'docker-compose up' command will handle depenedencies for you and start project for you.
+If you have docker-compose installed on your machine. then below command will handle depenedencies for you and start project for you.

+    ```bash
+    docker-compose up
+    ```
-    if you are not having docker-compose installed, you can install dependencies with the help of requirements.txt file provided. command is 'pip3 install -r requirements.txt'
+    if you are not having docker-compose installed, you can install dependencies with the help of requirements.txt file provided. with below command

-##usage
+    ```bash
+    pip3 install -r requirements.txt
+    ```
+## usage
     This project is hosted on Heroku.com

     1)http://djs-apis.herokuapp.com/<state-name>/<district-name>/